-Pregnant woman have plenty to worry about – from eating right to watching what medications they take.
+Pregnant women have plenty to worry about – from eating right to watching what medications they take.
 Before a woman realizes she’s pregnant, she may accidentally consume things that are unhealthy for her and the baby, such as alcohol or unsafe medications.
-One thing that women are most concerned about is whether or not the birth control pills they took prior to conception will lead to birth defects.
+One thing that women are most concerned about is whether or not the birth control pills they took before conception will lead to birth defects.

 Luckily, that question has been answered.

-This study is extremely important for pregnant women throughout the world, because about 16 percent of women at childbearing age in the United States take birth control pills.
-When these pills are used, the failure rate of those pills is less than one percent – even so, nearly no woman is able to take her pill at the exact same time every day.
+This study is extremely important for pregnant women throughout the world because about 16 percent of women of childbearing age in the United States take birth control pills.
+When these pills are used, the failure rate of those pills is less than one percent – even so, nearly no woman can take her pill at the same time every day.
 Because of this, most embryos are exposed in some way to the pill and its effects.
 Additionally, the pill can linger in a woman’s body for a few months after conception, even after she stops taking it.

-The findings within this study are reassuring for women who have used the pill, but did not know they conceived or took the pill prior to conception.
+The findings within this study are reassuring for women who have used the pill but did not know they conceived or took the pill before conception.
 This isn’t the first study conducted on the subject, but it is certainly one of the more advanced studies to be published.
-The study confirms what previous research has already stated: There is no increase of birth defects when a woman uses birth control prior to or even after conception.
+The study confirms what previous research has already stated: There is no increase of birth defects when a woman uses birth control before or even after conception.
 This finding was published in the medical journal BMJ, which is used to determine patient and prescription data for contraceptive prescriptions.

 If your baby suffered from a birth defect due to medication or medical malpractice, you may have a valid claim against the liable party.
 To find out, you will need to speak with a CT medical malpractice attorney.
-Contact Berkowitz and Hanna LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact Berkowitz Hanna today to schedule a no-obligation case evaluation.